Common tangents to convex bodies: Introduction

+This is a generalization of a theorem of Cappell, Goodman, Pach, Pollack, Sharir and Wenger \cite[Theorem 2]{cappell1994common}.
+They proved Theorem \ref{thm:main} in the case where every convex body is strictly convex.
+We remark that our proof strategy is different to the original technique in \cite{cappell1994common}.
+There, the strict convexity is used in an essential way to show that the geometric locus of the tangent hyperplanes form a manifold with boundary as the bodies are appropriately deformed.
+We instead build on intuition from polytope theory and Bruggeser and Mani's approach to shellability \cite[Section 4]{mani} to provide an inductive argument.
+We consider the convex hull of all the bodies and interpret the separation conditions as visibility conditions in the polar convex body.
+This idea allows us to formulate a dual problem that implies our theorem and which allows us to reduce dimension properly.

-The core of this proof, as explained in \cite{bisztriczky1990separated}, is to show that there exist exactly two common tangents to the $d$ strongly separated convex bodies in $\Rr^d$ with every body on the same side of both tangents, so that informally these two hyperplanes sandwich the whole family.
-We prove this by approximating convex bodies with polytopes in the Hausdorff metric on $\cK^d$ to remove the polytopal condition of Theorem \ref{thm:main} in the case $m=d$, see Proposition \ref{prop:reduction}.
-We remark that \cite{cappell1994common} also generalize their version of Theorem \ref{thm:main} to arbitrary convex bodies when $m=d$ in order to prove Theorem \ref{thm:tangent}.
+Our theorem applies to arbitrary convex bodies and in particular to polytopes, in this case the set of tangent hyperplanes is a polyhedral complex (Theorem \ref{thm:polytopes}) combinatorially equivalent to the boundary of a polytope.
+We also remark that our results give an alternative proof of Bisztricksky's theorem \cite{bisztriczky1990separated} that there are exactly $2^d$ tangent hyperplanes to $d$ strongly separated convex bodies in $\Rr^d$.
+This generalizes the result mention at the beginning, see Figure \ref{fig:two}.
+The core of this proof, as explained in \cite{bisztriczky1990separated}, is to show that there exist exactly two common tangents to the $d$ strongly separated convex bodies in $\Rr^d$ with every body on the same side of both tangents, so that these hyperplanes sandwich the whole family.
+This is the case $m=d$ of Theorem \ref{thm:main}.
+We remark that \cite{cappell1994common} generalizes their version of Theorem \ref{thm:main} to arbitrary convex bodies when $m=d$ in order to prove Bisztricksky's theorem.

-There is another topological proof of Theorem \ref{thm:tangent} by Lewis, von Hohenbalken, and Klee \cite{lewis1996common} using Kakutani’s extension of Brouwer’s fixed point theorem.
-To highlight the subtlety of the arguments we note that in the introduction of \cite{lewis1996common} the authors mention that Bisztriczky had announced that his original proof of the Theorem was insufficient.
-In any case, there are now different proofs and also several generalizations of this theorem, see e.g. \cite{barany2008slicing}, \cite{karasev2009theorems}, \cite{kincses2008topological}, and \cite{klee1997appollonius}.
+It may be worth to note that there is another topological proof of Bisztricksky's theorem by Lewis, von Hohenbalken, and Klee \cite{lewis1996common} using Kakutani's extension of Brouwer’s fixed point theorem.
+Our proof is elementary, but the arguments are subtle: in the introduction of \cite{lewis1996common}, the authors mention that Bisztriczky had announced that his original proof of the Theorem was insufficient.
+In any case, there are at least different proofs and also several generalizations of this theorem, see e.g. \cite{barany2008slicing}, \cite{karasev2009theorems}, \cite{kincses2008topological}, and \cite{klee1997appollonius}.